Ted Lasso 2×11 “Midnight Train to Royston” Spoilers Ahead

 A home is just four walls without people to share it with.
 A team is nothing without every player doing their part to shine individually and as a whole.
-An MVP shares the glory because without the help of their teammates, their part isn’t as momentous.
-We’ve heard it all, but it’s true, comparison is the thief of joy because the thirst for power never allows for a celebration, it only harps on vanity and leads towards alienation.
+An MVP shares the glory because, without the help of their teammates, their part isn’t as momentous.
+We’ve heard it all, but it’s true, comparison is the thief of joy because the thirst for power never allows for a celebration, it only harps on vanity and leads toward alienation.
 What good is a win if you aren’t celebrating with people around you?
-What good is glory if at the end of the day, you lie in bed alone wondering what else is left to strive for?
+What good is glory if, at the end of the day, you lie in bed alone, wondering what else is left to strive for?
 If perfection is achieved, what next?
 If you’re lonely on the top, is it worth it?

 “Midnight Train to Royston” kicks all this into motion by making it clear that Nathan Shelley has no idea what he’s done.
 He could spit on himself in the mirror to gain confidence, but while his growing ego is fed, the boy inside of him who’d been neglected is left to drown.
 If 8-year-old Nathan Shelley met the man that he is today, something tells me he wouldn’t be proud.